sindresorhus/Plash/readme.md

 #### What does “Plash” mean?

 [Click here.](http://letmegooglethat.com/?q=define+plash)

-#### Can you add support for macOS 10.15 or older?

-No, this app depends on features only available on macOS 11.

 #### How can I switch to a specific website with a keyboard shortcut?